Incpi/Veeva_integration_adaptor/README.md

 ## Features & Development
 - V1.0.0
-  - veeva authenticate  (Basic Auth Supported as of now with SAP CPI sequrity matrial to store it securely) and process execute next call for query (VQL)
+  - Veeva authenticate (Basic Auth Supported as of now with SAP CPI sequrity matrial to store it securely) and process execute next call for query (VQL)

+  - __**NOTE**__: test_veeva_server.js file is host local web-server. where i try to mimic the veeva responses for your reference.
+Incase if you want to know , how it works....

+# Privacy and Data Protection
+- The plugin is designed to protect your privacy and does not collect any personal data.
+You can trust that:

+- No personal data is collected
+- No urls, tenant names, iflow names, etc. are collected
+- The data does not leave, except for where you expose it in SAP CPI, to any internal/external service/server/site/vendor.